priyanshsaini2/Performance-Analysis-of-Walmart-Stores-Using-Advanced-MySQL/README.md

 * Microsoft PowerPoint
 * Google Drive (for video upload)

-## Evaluation Criteria

-* Accuracy and depth of SQL queries
-* Insightful and well-structured analysis
-* Clear and visually appealing presentation
-* Effective video explanation within the 5-minute limit

-## Submission Instructions

-1. Place the SQL file, PowerPoint presentation, and video link (as a text file) into a folder.
-2. Compress the folder into a `.zip` file.
-3. Submit the zipped file as per project guidelines.

 ## Disclaimer

 All work is original and any use of external resources has been clearly mentioned.
-Plagiarism in any form may lead to disqualification as per the project guidelines.